-Assessment: 25% class participation.
-75% take home exam
+Assessment: 20% class participation.
+80% case study essay

 LLAW6249 Entertainment law

 This course provides practical knowledge about the legal, regulatory and business aspects of the entertainment industry in Hong Kong.
 The lecture room will turn into the legal office of a mass media and entertainment conglomerate.
 Students, positioned as recruits of the legal office, will learn how to deal with the common legal issues in the daily operations of the conglomerate.
 The conglomerate has broad-based business ranging from production, acquisition and distribution of TV programmes of different genres (drama, non-drama, news etc.), production and distribution of theatrical films, music publishing and recording to artiste management.
 Thus, the legal issues to be dealt with may include:-